stan-dev/stanc3/README.md

 - Unit or expect tests at a decent granularity
 - Code review
 - Write code generation phase
+- Continuous integration and deployment for Windows, Linux, and Mac static binaries
 - Macro pre-processor with correct mapping of error locations

 ### The bright road ahead